Abrar213/paths_control/README.md

 and store the path in the database.

 ## buttons
--Save: to save the data in the database
+-Save: to save the data in the database.

--Reset: to reset the entered data
+-Reset: to reset the entered data.

 -start: start drawing the path of direction is specified by entering the order of directions in the directions field, for example FLR.